 Our Facilities and Location

-From Autumn 2022 our Health and Social Care courses will be offered at our Harpurhey, Openshaw and Wythenshawe campuses across Greater Manchester.
+Our Health and Social Care courses are offered at our Harpurhey, Openshaw and Wythenshawe campuses across Greater Manchester.
 Each has great transport links, well-equipped classrooms and has plenty of opportunities for socialising.

 Our Industry Excellence Academy for Health and Social Care is based at our newly re-developed Openshaw campus, which has benefitted from brand new industry standard facilities including a health suite, state-of-the-art hospital ward, a care suite and much more.